Sharing is caring!

 Photo property of Cole and Marmalade

-Again turn a negative into a positive!
-Cole and Marm had great fun in this new space chasing us around from room to room trying to catch the cat toys we were trailing behind us … We had a recovery day in between loading the truck and the first day of driving so we did all we could to keep them entertained and relaxed 🙂
+Again, turn a negative into a positive!
+Cole and Marm had great fun in this new space chasing us around from room to room trying to catch the cat toys we were trailing behind us.
+So much room for activities!!!
+We took a recovery day in between loading the truck and the first day of driving so we did all we could to keep them entertained and relaxed.

 The Drive

-This was our daily routine… I woke up at around 5am and immediately fed Cole and Marm, I always added a little extra water to their wet food too (I do this all the time) so they’d slurp it all up and have that little extra hydration for the rest of the day without knowing it.
+This was our daily routine during the move.
+Chris woke up at around 5am and immediately fed Cole and Marm.
+He always added a little extra water to their wet food too so they’d slurp it all up like a treat.
+That little extra hydration for the rest of the day was very important since they didn’t eat much while driving.

 Photo property of Cole and Marmalade

-I’d go grab breakfast for us and then we’d chill in the room eating breakfast, sipping coffee and playing with the cats, then around 8:30am I’d feed Cole and Marm again.
-I wanted to make sure they wouldn’t lose any weight while we were traveling.
-This is when Marm would get his supplements mixed in with the food and we’d also give Cole a composure treat (he’s the more anxious cat) and we’d give Marm half of one too.
+Chris would go grab breakfast for us and then we’d chill in the room eating, sipping coffee and playing with the cats.
+Then around 8:30am, we’d feed Cole and Marm a small snack.
+We wanted to make sure they wouldn’t lose any weight while we were traveling.
+We’d also give Cole a composure treat as he’s the more anxious cat and we’d give Marm half of one just to take the edge off.

-Once we were getting ready to head out we’d take all of our stuff down to the car first and prep by using a Feliway wipe all over the carrier, we didn’t want to spend extra time doing this when the cats were in the car and nervous, then we took the the cats down one by one.
-While driving we kept the windows closed and the music at a reasonable level, I didn’t even think about taking some CAT MUSIC with us to see if that helped calm them down too, but Cole and Marm would soon settle down and be sleeping in no time.
+Once we were getting ready to head out, we’d take all of our stuff down to the car first.
+We’d prep by using a Feliway wipe all over the carrier as we didn’t want to spend extra time doing this when the cats were in the car and nervous.
+Then we took the the cats down one by one.
+While driving we kept the windows closed and the music at a reasonable level, I didn’t even think about taking some CAT MUSIC with us to see if that helped calm them down too!
+But with all the prep work, Cole and Marm would soon settle down and be sleeping in no time.

 Photo property of Cole and Marmalade